swarrier246/borglab.github.io/_pages/publications.md

 Below is a list of publication highlights that we will expand over time:

-{% for publi in site.data.airtable %}
+{% for publi in site.data.publications %}

 <div>
   <div class="well">